LoopKit/loopdocs/docs/faqs/glossary.md

 **Config Vars**: configuration parameters for a Nightscout Site

+**Correction Factor**: how many points your blood sugar will drop for each unit of insulin; Loop calls this Insulin Sensitivity Factor (ISF)

 **Correction Range**: Loop recommends changes to basal and / or bolus to bring glucose predictions into this range

 **CR**: Carb Ratio; how many grams of carbs are covered by one unit of rapid-acting insulin